Teichlab/celltypist/README.md

   #Show summary information of the model.
   hier_model
   ```
-  In the LCL mode, the tree of the model (`hier_model.tree`) has extra tree-level attributes ("level2_classifier", "level3_classifier", etc.), each pointing to the filename/key of its level-specific classifier.
+  In the LCL mode, the tree of the model (`hier_model.tree`) has extra *tree-level* attributes ("level2_classifier", "level3_classifier", etc.), each pointing to the filename/key of its level-specific classifier.
   ```python
   #Examine the filename/key of the level-3 classifier.
   model_key = hier_model.tree.level3_classifier
   print(model_key)
   # -> Output: 'Human_Tissue_Immune_level3.pkl'
   ```
+  Note that not all levels have a corresponding "level{n}_classifier" attribute.
+For example, level 1 contains only the root annotation and therefore does not require a classifier.

   Retrieve the flat CellTypist model for this level from `hier_model.model_mapping`.
   ```python
   level3_model = hier_model.model_mapping[model_key]